Cargo bike: Electric cargo bike

+Electric assisted cargo bikes (also known as e-cargo bikes or cycletrucks) are cargo bikes powered by human muscle power and an electric motor (e-bike).
+In addition to transporting goods and people in private settings, they are also intended to gradually take over future commercial delivery traffic in city centers.
+Cargo vehicles for commercial use have three or four wheels and are usually enclosed like a velomobile.

 Stroller bike

 A cargo bicycle that converts into a stroller.
 Three wheels are used when the bike is in a stroller configuration, and two wheels are used when it is in a bike configuration with the cargo in front of the cyclist.
 This cargo bike can carry up to 100 lbs (45.4 kg).
 The stroller bike won the Gold Award at the Eurobike exhibition in 2018 as a special-purpose bike.